 In the morning,(or 6-8 hours later) you might think you are too dark, but not too worry.
 Just rinse off the “guide color” in the shower and you will reveal a beautiful, lightly bronzed tan.
 You can moisturize as usual.

-I’ve been experimenting with this and an easy way to maintain your tan is every 3 or 4 days or so, mist your legs with this after you get out of the shower and dry off.
-I stand in the tub and give them a quick mist and then use the mitt to blend and be sure I’ve hit all the spots evenly.
-You can do the same for your arms and shoulders if you want.
+I’ve been experimenting with this .
+An easy way to maintain your tan is to mist your arms, legs and body with this spray after you get out of the shower.
+I do it about every 3 days.
+I stand in the tub and do a quick mist and then use the mitt to blend.
 This dries incredibly fast and develops in an hour, darkening completely at three hours.
-I don’t trust the mist alone not to be splotchy, but if you use it in conjunction with the mitt for maintaining, it’s really great!
+I don’t trust the mist alone not to be splotchy, but if you use it in conjunction with the mitt it’s great!

 You can also just exfoliate and reapply using the above steps.
 I typically go about 4 days before I need to reapply, but everyone will be different depending on skin type.